mikenguyen13/data_analysis/_book/22-experiment.md

 ## Emerging Research

 Recent research highlights significant challenges in measuring the causal effects of ad content in online advertising experiments.
 Digital advertising platforms employ algorithmic targeting and dynamic ad delivery mechanisms, which can introduce systematic biases in A/B testing [@braun2025where].
 Key concerns include:

 -   **Nonrandom Exposure**: Online advertising platforms optimize ad delivery dynamically, meaning users are not randomly assigned to different ad variants.
 Instead, platforms use proprietary algorithms to serve ads to different, often highly heterogeneous, user groups.

 -   **Divergent Delivery**: The optimization process can lead to "divergent delivery," where differences in user engagement patterns and platform objectives result in non-comparable treatment groups.
 This confounds the true effect of ad content with algorithmic biases in exposure.

 -   **Bias in Measured Effects**: Algorithmic targeting, user heterogeneity, and data aggregation can distort both the **magnitude** and **direction** of estimated ad effects.
 This means traditional A/B test results may not accurately reflect the true impact of ad creatives.

 -   **Limited Transparency**: Platforms have little incentive to assist advertisers or researchers in disentangling ad content effects from proprietary targeting mechanisms.
 As a result, experimenters must design careful identification strategies to mitigate these biases.

-### Handling Zero-Valued Outcomes
+### Handling Zero-Valued Outcomes {#sec-handling-zero-valued-outcomes}

 When analyzing treatment effects, a common issue arises when the outcome variable includes **zero values**.